Pregnant woman sitting

 What could I do to help protect my baby against RSV?

 Babies are most vulnerable to getting sick from RSV during their first 6 months.
 That's because a baby's immune system isn't fully developed when they are born and needs time to grow stronger.
 One way to help protect newborn babies is to vaccinate pregnant women during weeks 32 through 36 of pregnancy.
-Pfizer’s ABRYSVO is a vaccine for pregnant women that helps protect your baby from severe RSV from birth through the first 6 months of their life.
+Pfizer’s ABRYSVO is a vaccine for pregnant women that helps protect your baby against RSV from birth through the first 6 months of their life.

 How does getting vaccinated help protect my baby?